thespragg/Shoal/README.md

 - Manage environment variables, internal ports, and custom Dockerfiles
 - Apply overrides for custom setups
 - Easy CLI-based stack management
 - Docker & Docker-compose under the hood, easy to debug and use the power of docker once the stack is running
+- (Coming soon) Data seeding
+- (Coming soon) Stub generation

 ## Installation